Paul

 locate the denture plates then creates problems in retaining the

 dentures.
-Current bone graft procedures involve surgical insertion
+Current bone graft procedures involve surgical

-vast majority of edentulous (usually elderly) patients.
+appropriate to the vast majority of edentulous (usually elderly)

 The present invention provides methods and compositions for